Inference

 Welcome to Inference on CoreWeave

 Machine learning is one of the most popular applications of CoreWeave Cloud's state-of-the-art infrastructure.
-Models are easily hosted on CoreWeave, and can be sourced from a range of storage backends including S3-compatible object storage, HTTP, or persistent Storage Volumes.
+Models hosted on CoreWeave can be sourced from a range of storage backends including S3-compatible object storage, HTTP, or persistent Storage Volumes.

 CoreWeave Cloud's inference stack is backed by well-supported Open Source tools.

-- Knative Serving acts as the serverless runtime, which manages autoscaling, revision control, and canary deployments.
+) acts as the serverless runtime, which manages autoscaling, revision control, and canary deployments. - KServe (

-- KServe provides an easy to use interface via Kubernetes resource definitions for deploying models without the fuss of correctly configuring the underlying framework (i.e., Tensorflow).
+) provides an easy-to-use interface with Kubernetes resource definitions for deploying models without the fuss of configuring the underlying framework, such as Tensorflow.

-The table below lists the global Knative defaults that have been adjusted by CoreWeave, though there are additional Knative settings that have not been altered.
+The table below lists the global Knative defaults that have been adjusted by CoreWeave.
+Other default Knative settings have not been changed.
+See the Knative documentation for more information.

 KNative Parameter | Value | Description |